meyers980/Vs-Construction-Crew/datafiles/ReadMe.txt

 A game starring Felix Sr. and Felix Jr. created in homage to Fix It Felix Jr. and Vs. Wrecking Crew.
 Designed for play on a Nintendo Vs. Dual System.
+Imagine a contrustion site, with workers on both sides.
+That's what this game is all about - Felix Sr and Felix Jr trying to work together (or maybe against!) to construct this building from either side of a wall.
+Enemies can only hurt you if they're on the same side as you.

 [Default Controls]
 1 - 1 Player Start